TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Evaluation

 Figure~\ref{fig:exp:real_1} presents the error comparison on the synthetic dataset.
-Figure~\ref{fig:exp:real:1_1} shows results for $m=10\times 10$, and Figure~\ref{fig:exp:real:1_2} shows results for $m=50\times 50$.
-We observe that \oursc consistently outperforms ATP and NGram across all the $\varepsilon$ values, and \oursd also outperforms ATP and NGram when $\varepsilon \gtrsim 4$.
-Moreover, the performance advantage of \ours becomes more significant as $m$ increases.
-This is because finer-grained discretization allows \ours's rounding to align with the private locations more accurately.
-Statistically, the mean $AE$ of \oursc is $65.2\%$ of ATP and $77.4\%$ of NGram in Figure~\ref{fig:exp:real:1_1}, and $61.5\%$ of ATP and $73.2\%$ of NGram in Figure~\ref{fig:exp:real:1_2}.
-The mean $AE$ of \oursd is $75.5\%$ of ATP and $89.6\%$ of NGram in Figure~\ref{fig:exp:real:1_1}, and $89.0\%$ of ATP and $74.7\%$ of NGram in Figure~\ref{fig:exp:real:1_2}.
+Figure~\ref{fig:exp:real:1_1} shows results for $m=10\times 10$, and Figure~\ref{fig:exp:real:1_2} shows results for $m=60\times 60$.
+We observe that \oursc consistently outperforms NGram, L-SRR, and ATP across all the $\varepsilon$ values, and \oursd also outperforms them when $\varepsilon \gtrsim 3$.
+Moreover, the performance advantage of \ours becomes more significant as $m$ increases to $60\times 60$.
+This is because finer-grained discretization allows \ours's rounding to align with the sensitive locations more accurately.
+Statistically, the mean AE of \oursc is $66.1\%$ of NGram, $57.1\%$ of L-SRR, and $63.8\%$ of ATP in Figure~\ref{fig:exp:real:1_1}, and the proportions are $57.6\%$, $52.6\%$, and $61.1\%$ in Figure~\ref{fig:exp:real:1_2}.
+The mean AE of \oursd is $76.9\%$ of NGram, $66.4\%$ of L-SRR, and $74.2\%$ of ATP in Figure~\ref{fig:exp:real:1_1}, and the proportions are $71.2\%$, $65.0\%$, and $75.5\%$ in Figure~\ref{fig:exp:real:1_2}.
 These results indicate the advantage of \ours for synthetic trajectories in discrete spaces.